bioinformatics-centre/kaiju/README.md

 directory containing the downloaded genomes can be deleted.

 ###2.
 Non-redundant protein database
-The second option is to use the complete non-redundant protein database (NR) that is used by NCBI BLAST by using the option `-n` for `makeDB.sh`.
+The second option is to use the complete non-redundant protein database (nr) that is used by NCBI BLAST by using the option `-n` for `makeDB.sh`.
 This database contains all available protein sequences, including those from not completely assembled genomes.  `makeDB.sh` will download the `nr.gz` file from GenBank's FTP server and convert it into a database by excluding all proteins that are not assigned to Bacteria, Archaea, or Viruses in the NCBI taxonomy.
-Since NR contains many more proteins, more memory is needed for index construction and for running Kaiju.
-As of Feb 2015, this database contains ca.
+Because the nr database contains more proteins, more RAM is needed for index construction and for running Kaiju.
+As of April 2016, this database contains ca.
-61m protein sequences, which amounts to ca. 31GB memory required by Kaiju.
+63m protein sequences, which amounts to ca. 33GB RAM.

 After `makeDB.sh` is finished, only the files `kaiju_db_nr.fmi`, `nodes.dmp`,
 and `names.dmp` are needed to run Kaiju.
 The remaining files and the `genomes`